wiktor-obrebski/type-safe-errors/docs/REFERENCE.md

 ### err.mapErr(ErrorClass, callback)

 Map the `Err` result of specified class to a different result.
+If you don't explicitly return value of `Err` type it will be mapped to `Ok`.
 Interface common for both types of results: [result.mapErr(ErrorClass, callback)](#resultmaperrerrorclass-callback)

 **Examples:**